seabassjh/bevy-kajiya/README.md

 spirv_headers = { git = "https://github.com/gfx-rs/rspirv.git", rev = "dae552c" }
 ```

 `kajiya` does not support resizable windows yet.
-Make sure to use these window settings (changing window width/height is fine):
+The window might be larger than anticipated due to the OS' DPI settings, so you may have to decrease the requested resolution.
+Make sure to use these window settings:
 ```
     .insert_resource(WindowDescriptor {
-        title: "Bevy Kajiya Playground".to_string(),
         width: 1920.,
         height: 1080.,
         vsync: false,
         resizable: false,
-        scale_factor_override: Some(1.0),
         ..Default::default()
     })
 ```